bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 ## **Success Criteria:**
 [Define what will make this project successful.
 Examples include meeting deadlines, delivering core functionality, or achieving performance benchmarks.]

+People can actually use it to post and browse internships.

+Voting changes the order of posts (popular ones show up first).

+Search and filters actually narrow things down.

+Reported posts get flagged for review.

+The app runs on both laptop and phone browsers without looking broken.

 ## **Assumptions:**
 [List any assumptions about the technology, users, or resources that could impact development.]
+Everyone using the site is a student who just wants to share or find internships.

+For MVP, we’ll keep authentication simple (school email or just a basic login).

+SQLite is fine as a starter database, but we could switch to PostgreSQL if needed.

+We’ll all stay on top of GitHub so our code doesn’t get messy.

 ## **Risks:**
 [Identify potential risks and challenges, such as technical limitations, resource constraints, or dependency issues.]

+Setting up login/auth might take longer than we expect.

+People might try to add too many features and go off-scope.

+If we don’t keep communication consistent, merge conflicts could waste time.

+Testing might get rushed if we save it until the very e

 ## **Design / Architectural Review:**
 [Outline the initial thoughts on application architecture.
 Will it be monolithic or microservices?
 Will it use a database?
 What major components will be included?]

+Design / Architecture:

+Frontend: React + TailwindCSS (clean, mobile-friendly).

+Backend: Python FastAPI.

+Database: SQLite (file-based, easy to set up).

+Main Parts:

+Post system (create, edit, delete internships).

+Comments (linked to each post).

+Votes (up/down, affects ranking).

+Search + filter by tags.

+Reporting feature.

+Flow: Browser → API (FastAPI) → Database → API response → UI update.
 ## **Test Environment:**
 [Define how the application will be tested.
 Will you use automated tests?
 What environment will the tests run in?]
+Local testing on our laptops.

+Unit tests (pytest) for backend endpoints.

+Manual frontend testing for posting, voting, and search.

+A set of fake posts in the database so we can test filters and rankings.
 ---

 # **Team Setup**